f-i/Spherical_Path_Comparison/README.md

 (http://gmt.soest.hawaii.edu/) and PmagPy (https://github.com/PmagPy/PmagPy).
 Read on for more details here: https://github.com/f-i/APWP_similarity

+## How to Use
+Please use demo.ipynb (openable by Jupyter Notebook https://jupyter.org/) to see a few examples of measuring APWP similarity using the spComparison package (stored in the "spComparison" folder).

+Please refer to the README.txt file in the "data" folder for more details about the data.

 ## About the Two Ideas About Segment Angle Difference
 Compared with the algorithm about segment (seg) angle difference in the function "spa_angpre_len_dif", the old-version orientation change for each seg in the